vsouza/awesome-ios/README.md

 * [CocoaMultipeer](https://github.com/manavgabhawala/CocoaMultipeer) - This repository is a peer to peer framework for OS X, iOS and watchOS 2 that presents a similar interface to the MultipeerConnectivity framework (which is iOS only) that lets you connect any 2 devices from any platform. :large_orange_diamond:
 * [Bluetonium](https://github.com/e-sites/Bluetonium) - Bluetooth mapping in Swift :large_orange_diamond:
 * [BlueCap](https://github.com/troystribling/BlueCap) - iOS Bluetooth LE framework :large_orange_diamond:
-* [Apple Family](https://github.com/kirankunigiri/Apple-Family) - Quickly connect Apple devices together with bluetooth, wifi, and USB.  :large_orange_diamond:
+* [Apple Family](https://github.com/kirankunigiri/Apple-Family) - Quickly connect Apple devices together with Bluetooth, wifi, and USB.  :large_orange_diamond:
 * [Bleu](https://github.com/1amageek/Bleu) - BLE (Bluetooth LE) for U  :large_orange_diamond:

 #### Camera